 \sssnet\ is constructed with 32 filters in the initial block and has a depth of five.
-The number of filters grows linearly with the depth.
-A softmax\footnote{Softmax is a mathematical function that takes as input a vector of real numbers, and maps it into a probabilities summed to one, with larger input values corresponding to higher probabilities.} classifier and a cross-entropy loss function summed over all non-zero pixels are used.
+The number of filters for a specific block is $i\times32$, where $i$ is the block's depth (the input layer has a depth of $1$ ).
+The filter size is $3\times3$ and a stride of two is used at each down-sample process, decreasing the image size by a factor of two.
+A softmax\footnote{Softmax is a mathematical function that takes as input a vector of real numbers, and maps it into a probabilities summed to one, with larger input values corresponding to higher probabilities.} classifier, an ADAM optimizer~\cite{Kingma2015AdamAM} and a cross-entropy loss function summed over all non-zero pixels are used.
 In addition, a pixel-weighting scheme is applied for preventing class imbalance (see Sec.~\ref{sec:weighting}).

 The output of the network is a pixel-wise normalized five-dimensional probability vector $\vec{p}$ (also referred to as scores); the predicted pixel label is then defined to be the class with the highest probability.
-A designated set of network weights is derived for each plane and no data are shared between the different planes.